 There are numerous claims seeking damages and injunctive and other relief against the City related to the System.
 Except as noted below, these claims represent routine litigation incidental to the performance of the City's governmental functions in connection with the operation, maintenance and improvement of the System.
 Contract claims on water supply, sewer and water pollution control projects arise in varying amounts based on alleged change orders and related matters.
-While most seek under \$10 million in damages, one action seeks damages of over \$26 million, a second seeks damages of approximately \$21 million, a third seeks damages and indemnification in excess of \$160 million, a fourth seeks damages in excess of \$13 million, and a fifth seeks damages of \$19 million.
+While most seek under \$10 million in damages, actions seeking, respectively, damages of approximately \$26 million, \$21 million, \$160 million, \$19 million and \$32 million are pending.
 While the probable outcome of these actions cannot be determined at this time, contract claims are expected to be funded through the CIP, which may be revised from time to time to accommodate such claims as well as other changes therein.
 The ultimate outcome of the proceedings described below is not currently predictable, and unfavorable determinations therein could result in substantial expenditures.

 A complaint representing approximately 178 plaintiffs has been filed against the City due to flooding allegedly caused by the City's operation of the Neversink Dam in April 2005.
 The complaint seeks compensation of approximately \$9 million associated with alleged property damage.
 In April 2007, the plaintiffs filed an amended complaint in the United States District Court for the Southern District of New York.
 The amended complaint adds claims under the Endangered Species Act and the Clean Water Act.
 The City's motion for summary judgment was granted in November 2010 and the complaint was dismissed in its entirety.
-The plaintiffs have appealed to the Second Circuit Court of Appeals.
+The plaintiffs appealed to the Second Circuit Court of Appeals; in September 2012 the Court upheld the lower court's dismissal of the complaint.
 In addition, notices of claim seeking a minimum of \$20 million have been filed on behalf of over 100 claimants relating to flooding near the Gilboa Dam in connection with Hurricane Irene, which occurred in August 2011.